open-strategy-partners/osp_marketing_tools/README.md

 ## License

-Attribution 4.0 International (CC BY 4.0)
+Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)

-You are free to:

-* Share — copy and redistribute the material in any medium or format
-* Adapt — remix, transform, and build upon the material

 **Attribution** You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-See the [license](license) or read more on the [Creative Commons page](https://creativecommons.org/licenses/by/4.0/).
+See the [license](license) or read more on the [Creative Commons page](https://creativecommons.org/licenses/by-sa/4.0/).